Azure

 #Quick Start With az login

-The simplest setup uses the Azure CLI — no environment variables needed:
+The simplest setup uses the Azure CLI — no environment variables required:

 az login